Psycho-Pass: Sinners of the System: Release

 At the Japanese box office, Case 1 grossed ¥189,833,400, Case 2 grossed ¥90,801,400, and Case 3 grossed ¥98,001,400, adding up to a total of ¥378,636,200 for the trilogy.
-The three movies were released all on September 18, 2019 in Japan in DVD and Blu-ray.
+The three movies were released all on September 18, 2019, in Japan in DVD and Blu-ray.
 Each home media release has appeared in Oricon for bestselling volume in their releases.

 In Hong Kong, it was released by NeoFilms in theaters with the first movie shown on August 1, 2019.
 In Singapore, the trilogy was shown in Japanese with English subtitles on November 2, 2019.

 The film was also released in Western regions.
 Selecta Vision has released the trilogy in Blu-Ray and DVD for Spanish-speaking countries.
 Kaze Germany has released the trilogy in German-speaking countries.
 Kana Home Video has released the trilogy in Blu-Ray and DVD for French-speaking countries.
 In June 2021, Anime Limited licensed the trilogy aiming to release them in August in the UK and Ireland.
-It was releasead on October 18.
+It was released on October 18.
 Crunchyroll announced they will be streaming the trilogy on September 8.